BitsAndDroids/Bits-and-Droids-flight-connector/README.md

   - Qt Serialport
   - Qt Graphics

-Add the DLLs to your build directory to compile the code Can also be run from third party IDE's like CLion.
-This requires a custom setup process you need to find yourself.
+Can also be run from third party IDE's like CLion.

+# Project setup
+This project includes all the files and build steps required to build the project in your favorite IDE.
+All the required DLL's are included in the dist folder which get added upon build.

+- Clone / download
+- Unzip
+- Run CMAKE on the CMakeLists.txt in the binary folder
+- Build
+- Run

+# Tests
+Tests are added to the Test folder.
+CMake will generate a seperate .exe for the unit tests.
+You're able to run these test automatically by adding the .exe to your post build setup (IDE dependent).

+> There are a boatload of inputs/outputs that are still missing Unit tests.
+All help on this front is welcome <3

 # Arduino / ESP32 library
 The libraries are a way to simplify the communication between your microcontroller and the connector.
 They have their own repository which can be found at: